asonnino/coconut-chainspace/README.md

 ## Test
-Tests can be run as follows:
+Install the Chainspace Contract Framework as described [here](https://github.com/chainspace); tests can then be run as follows:
 ```
 $ pytest -v tests/
 ```